webdeveric/what-template-am-i-using/readme.txt

 1. Visit front end of your site.

 == Changelog ==

+= 0.1.10 =
+* Compatibility updates for WordPress 3.1.

 = 0.1.9 =
 * Minor bug fix on Panel activation